This recipe makes the best vanilla cupcakes! They’re moist, full of vanilla flavor and topped with fluffy buttercream frosting.

 - In a medium bowl, whisk together cake flour, baking powder, baking soda and salt.
 Set aside.

 - In a large mixing bowl, cream together the butter and sugar until light and fluffy.
 Add the eggs one at a time, beating well after each addition.
-Beat in the sour cream, vegetable oil, and vanilla extract.
+Beat in the vanilla extract, sour cream and vegetable oil.

 - Gradually add in the flour mixture in three parts, alternating with milk (So it goes flour, milk, flour, milk, flour).
 Mix until batter is uniform and smooth.